The U212 submarine is capable of long-distance submerged passage to the area of operation. The German Navy ordered four of the submarines.

 Torpedo firing capabilities and electronic countermeasure systems onboard

-There are six torpedo tubes in two groups of three.
+There are six 533mm torpedo tubes in two groups of three, as well as 12 torpedoes or 24 mines.
 Type 212 is equipped with a water ram expulsion system for torpedo launches.
 The submarine is equipped with the DM2A4 heavyweight torpedo weapon system from Atlas Elektronik.

-U33 of the German Navy is the platform for a series of flight tests of the fibre-optic-guided IDAS submarine-launched missile, being developed by Diehl BGT Defence, HDW and Kongsberg Defence & Aerospace.
-In June 2008, the IDAS missile, designed to protect against anti-submarine helicopters, was successfully launched from the torpedo tubes of the submerged U33 submarine.
+U33 of the German Navy is the platform for a series of flight tests of the fibre-optic-guided IDAS submarine-launched missile developed by Diehl BGT Defence, HDW and Kongsberg Defence & Aerospace.
+In June 2008, the IDAS missile designed to protect against anti-submarine helicopters was successfully launched from the torpedo tubes of the submerged U33 submarine.

 The effectors are small underwater vehicles, similar in appearance to a torpedo.
 They are jammers and decoys with hydrophones and acoustic emitters.
 Multiple effectors are deployed in order to counter torpedoes in re-attack mode.

-Integrated DBQS sonar system and sensors on the Type 212 / 214 submarines
+Integrated DBQS sonar system and sensors on Type 212 / 214 submarines

-The propulsion system combines a conventional system consisting of a diesel generator with a lead acid battery and an air-independent propulsion (AIP) system, used for silent slow cruising, with a fuel cell equipped with oxygen and hydrogen storage.
-The system consists of nine PEM (polymer electrolyte membrane) fuel cells, providing between 30kW and 50kW each.
+The propulsion system combines a conventional system consisting of a diesel generator with a lead-acid battery and an air-independent propulsion (AIP) system used for silent slow cruising with a fuel cell equipped with oxygen and hydrogen storage.
+The system consists of nine polymer electrolyte membrane (PEM) fuel cells, providing between 30kW and 50kW each.

 The diesel generator plant is mounted on a swinging deck platform with double elastic mounts for noise and vibration isolation.
 The propeller motor is directly coupled to the seven-bladed screwback propeller.